cloukit/tooltip/USAGE.md

 ### Initial Setup

+First install needed peerDependencies.

 ```
 yarn add @cloukit/dropout @cloukit/theme
 ```

-First of all you need to define the [**`cloukit-dropout-outlet`**](https://cloukit.github.io/#/component/dropout) and in your main Bootstrap Component's template like so.
+Secondly you need to define the [**`cloukit-dropout-outlet`**](https://cloukit.github.io/#/component/dropout) and in your main Bootstrap Component's template like so.
 Make sure you only define this once at the top level of your component hierarchy.

 ```html
 <cloukit-dropout-outlet></cloukit-dropout-outlet>
 ```

-Then import the needed modules in your main module.
+Lastly import the needed modules in your main module.

 ```typescript
 import { NgModule } from '@angular/core';